womanonrails/womanonrails.com/_i18n/en/_posts/2018-11-25-refactoring-part2.md

 end
 ```

-The code for this step you can find <a href="https://github.com/womanonrails/poker/tree/0c5d6850d40f899d98ff531e4a2b948d469c3d84/lib/poker" title="Code after 10th step of refactoring" target="_blank" rel="nofollow noopener noreferrer">here</a>.
+The code for this step you can find [here](https://github.com/womanonrails/poker/tree/0c5d6850d40f899d98ff531e4a2b948d469c3d84/lib/poker "Code after 10th step of refactoring").
 This step I repeated to all different hands.
 After each iteration all tests were passing.
-If you would like to check the pattern which I repeated you can <a href="https://github.com/womanonrails/poker/tree/08631288c747a2a9fda3d986f4046e9e363ea027/lib/poker" title="Pattern for 3 classes created based on the steps above" target="_blank" rel="nofollow noopener noreferrer">check this commit</a>, there already exist 3 classes created based on the steps above.
+If you would like to check the pattern which I repeated you can [check this commit](https://github.com/womanonrails/poker/tree/08631288c747a2a9fda3d986f4046e9e363ea027/lib/poker "Pattern for 3 classes created based on the steps above"), there already exist 3 classes created based on the steps above.

 ## Stats:
 - **LOC**  - 85